act-rules/act-rules.github.io/_rules/SC1-1-1-accessible-name-is-image-filename.md

 ### Inapplicable example 4

-The `img` `alt` does not accurately describe the image but is overridden by `aria-label` which does accurately describes the image.
+The `alt` attribute uses the filename, but the accessible name is actually calculated with the `aria-label` value, which doesn't use the filename.

 ```html
 <img src="https://www.w3.org/WAI/demos/bad/after/img/teaser_right2.jpg" alt="teaser_right2.jpg" aria-label="modanna lily">